 ▪ Prayer and Intercession: Prayer is simply communication with God.
 It is bi-directional.
 It is not just a way to get God to do what we want.
 It is God’s way of engaging us in what he is doing.
 Intercessory prayer is seeking God on behalf of others.
 Right now, Jesus is interceding on behalf of us all, asking God to grant his will in response to our prayers.
 Any request made in Jesus’ name, or under his authority, is granted.
 Because God supplies his power in response to our prayer, great breakthroughs can be achieved through prayer.

 ▪ Community and Fellowship: The same relationship bonds that connect a person to Jesus also connect him with other believers in a church community.
 The Bible describes community as an active, join participation with others in a common spirit of sharing.
 This shared participation culminates in the Lord’s Supper, the sacrament of the unity of the church, symbolizing many are one in Christ.
 Numerous activities throughout the year facilitate building relationships and living out the authentic Christian life together.
 Community Groups are the primary way that we develop close relationships.
 Community Groups provide a safe setting to ask questions, grow spiritually and practice using the spiritual gifts.
 Unity in Christ also extends to the whole Body of Christ, including relationships with other local churches.

 ▪ Evangelism and Outreach: We as the people of God, participate in the mission of God to bring God’s love to the world and extend his rule and reign around us.
 The kingdom of God is the future rule and reign of God breaking into the present through the life and ministry of Jesus, bringing healing (physical, emotional, and social), effecting justice, and delivering those held captive by evil.
-Our objective is to share the benefits of what we have received from God with others by reaching the unsaved and unchurched in our community with the Gospel.
+Our objective is to share the benefits of what we have received from God with others by reaching the 'unsaved' or 'pre-Christians' and unchurched in our community with the Gospel.